zopefoundation/ZODB/index.rst

 At Zope Corporation, several hundred newspaper content-management systems and web sites were hosted using a multi-database configuration with most data in a main database and a catalog database.
-The databases have several hundred gigabytes of ordinary database records plus multiple terabytes of blob data.
+The databases had several hundred gigabytes of ordinary database records plus multiple terabytes of blob data.

 ZODB is mature